2514millerj/vscode-meerkatio/README.md

 - SMS
 - Email

+## Use Cases

+- Ping yourself when a task defined in `.vscode/launch.json` completes
+- Send your phone an SMS text message when your long running Jupyter Notebook cell completes
+- Generate a system tray notification when your test suite completes while you have a different window open
+- Slack yourself an update on your build pipeline while you are taking your dog for a walk so you know when to head back

 ## Quickstart
 No setup is required to use the Ping or System commands with this extension, but in order to access Slack, SMS, and Email notification channels a MeerkatIO account is required.
 [Get started for free today!](https://meerkatio.com/register)

-MeerkatIO notifications will automatically (after a window reload) execute for all tasks and debug executions.
-The communication channel can be quickly changed and notifications can easily be toggled on and off to fit your current task!
+MeerkatIO notifications will automatically (after a window reload) execute for all task, debug, and Jupyter cell executions.
+The communication channel can be quickly changed and notifications can easily be toggled on and off to fit your current workflow!

 ## Extension Settings
 After creating your account, set the following Extension Settings to unlock the full MeerkatIO Platform command set:

-* `meerkatio.token`: Your MeerkatIO account token which can be found at https://meerkatio.com/account
+* `meerkat.token`: Your MeerkatIO account token which can be found at https://meerkatio.com/account
-* `meerkatio.meerkatNotification`: the notification channel you would like to be alerted with.
+* `meerkat.meerkatNotification`: the notification channel you would like to be alerted with.
 Available notification options:
     * ping
     * system
     * slack
     * email
     * sms
-* `meerkatio.enabled`: Toggle MeerkatIO notifications on and off
+* `meerkat.enabled`: Toggle MeerkatIO notifications on and off
-* `triggerMinDurationSeconds`: The minimum duration in seconds code must run to cause an alert to be triggered.
+* `meerkat.triggerMinDurationSeconds`: The minimum duration in seconds code must run to cause an alert to be triggered.
 This avoids noisy alerts on short tasks.

 ## Tips For Success

 - Be sure to configure the `triggerMinDurationSeconds` to match your workflow.
 Noisy alerts get ignored, so customize this setting to improve your personal workflow.
+- Use the MeerkatIO sidebar to easily toggle notifications on and off as you need them

 ### System Notifications